sandstone-mc/sandstone/README.md

 If you do, congratulations!
 You just wrote your first Minecraft function using Sandstone.

 *For the moment, no datapack is created.
-Sandstone is at its earliest stage, and the automatic creation of datapacks will be added later.*
+Sandstone is in early stage, and the automatic creation of datapacks will be added later.*

 ### Explanation
 Let's do a line-by-line explanation.